-Internal Communications has long been criticized over its ability - or willingness - to make data-driven decisions.
-It’s difficult to measure the impact Internal Communications has on the company when its influence is often indirect.
-We don’t immediately reduce costs like procurement does, we don’t directly drive revenue by signing new clients like sales does, and we rarely sit in on board meetings.
-But one thing we do know: not having us around is detrimental to the health of an organization and its lifeforce – employees.
-In Mike Klein’s third research report, titled “How to measure what matters”, we start seeing ways to look past the narrow-mindset of Return on Investment and onwards to more meaningful data.
-For the first time we’re seeing the formation of a framework on what will hopefully become the next step in proving our worth – without the stress-induced, defensive mindset.
+In Internal Communication consultant Mike Klein’s research report, titled “How to measure whatmatters”, we start seeing ways to look past the narrow mindset of Return on Investment (ROI) and onwards to more meaningful data.
+For the first time, we’re seeing the formation of a framework on what will hopefully become the next step in proving Internal Comms’ worth – without the stress-induced, defensive mindset.

-It’s something we’ve all struggled with, even if we know that the financial impact of -not- having Internal Communications can be significant.
-Measuring our impact is difficult.
-The report highlights the two reasons why:
+It’s something we’ve all struggled with, even if we know that the financial impact of *not* having Internal Communications can be significant.
+Measuring our impact is difficult for two reasons:

 ROI is a linear measure, and Internal Communication supports both linear improvements in performance and the achievement of binary (all or nothing) objectives.

-The extent to which Internal Communication is a factor in achieving improvements and objectives is generally subjective.
+The extent to which Internal Comms is a factor in achieving improvements and objectives is generally subjective.

-This results a new framework for IC measurement.
-Comparing investments in comms with other investments means looking at three different, key numbers, namely:
+This results in a new framework for Internal Communications measurement.
+Comparing investments in comms with other investments means looking at three different, Internal Communications metrics, namely:

-The level of credit an agreed communication approach should be given – something Mike calls “The Comms Factor”.
+The level of credit an agreed communication approach should be given – something Internal Communicator Mike calls “The Comms Factor”